 OPEC attempts to manage the oil production of its member countries by setting crude oil output targets, or quotas, for each member (except for Iraq, which does not have a current target).
 Compliance of member countries with OPEC quotas is mixed because production decisions are ultimately in the hands of the individual countries.

-In general, three main factors determine OPEC's market power, or how effectively the organization can influence oil prices:
+In general, three main factors determine how effectively OPEC can influence oil prices:

 - How unwilling or unable consumers are to move away from using oil